mhpjay422/mhpjay422/README.md

 I am a Fullstack developer.

-I write JavaScript, TypeScript and have been grinding on Next.js and Prisma lately.
+I write JavaScript, TypeScript and have digging deep into Next.js and Remix lately.

 I love technology, tabletop boardgames, and a foodie at ❤.